BAC Nord: Synopsis

 Two months later, IGPN (The General Inspectorate of the National Police) arrested Greg, Antoine, and Yass.
 They raided their houses and found traces of hash in Antoine’s abode.
 Lieutenant Yvon interrogated the cops and informed them about racketeering and drug trafficking charges against them.
 Greg explained to Yvon they confiscated drugs to pay the informant in exchange for the intel.
 However, when Yvon asked Antoine about the informer’s identity, he refused to snitch on Amel.

 Greg revealed that his senior Jérôme knew about the operation.
-However, when the judge inquired the same, Jérôme backed off and lied.
+However, when the judge inquired the same, Jérôme backed off and lied to protect the rest of the unit.
 No one was ready to take the blame, and Greg and his team were in a fix.

-The trio was sentenced to provisional detention and was put in solitary confinement until the investigation was over.
+The trio were sentenced to provisional detention and were put in solitary confinement until the investigation was over.
 In detention, Greg crazily requested the guard to let him talk to Jérôme.
 He even assaulted the guard after losing his sanity.
-Yass’ wife, Nora, requested other police officers involved in the operation to vouch for Greg, Antoine, and Yass.
-But everyone had a family and would have done anything to save themselves from the case.
+Yass’ wife, Nora, requested other police officers involved to admit they also paid informants with drugs.
+But they had family themselves and would simply be put in jail as well.

-Yass begged Antoine to disclose the informant’s identity, or they would lose their friend, Greg.
+Yass begged Antoine to disclose the informant’s identity, or they would lose their friend, Greg, as he was losing his mental sanity.
 Unwillingly, Antoine contacted Lieutenant Yvon and told the department about Amel and her whereabouts.
 The police arrested Amel, and after confirming the existence of the informant, the prosecutor decided to drop the charges of organized drug trafficking.
 The judge ended their provisional detention, and the trio was released.

-In the end, Yass joined the Police Union.
-He defended his colleagues against the management.
+In the end, Yass joined the Police Union, where he defends his colleagues and their rapports against the management.
 Antoine turned his badge in and started working as a prison nurse, looking after the inmates.
 While Greg Cerva was removed from the force, he became a municipal officer to support his livelihood.